devbret/online-opsec/README.md

 ## Introduction
 OpSec or Operations Security can be defined (when referring to [Wikipedia](https://en.wikipedia.org/wiki/Operations_security)) as a, "*...process that identifies critical information to determine if friendly actions can be observed by enemy intelligence, determines if information obtained by adversaries could be interpreted to be useful to them, and then executes selected measures that eliminate or reduce adversary exploitation of friendly critical information.*" All of which can be applied to the physical and digital worlds, both permanently intertwined with each other.

-Online OpSec, in the context of Internet users, is quite a serious topic and best to be treated as such.
-In a way similar to how large companies carefully employ DevOps, individuals can apply Online OpSec; perhaps even more effectively and immediately.
+Online OpSec, in the context of everyday Internet users, is quite a serious/pressing topic and best to be treated as such.
+Thankfully, in a way similar to how large companies carefully deploy DevOps, individuals can apply Online OpSec tools and techniques to reduce their risks; perhaps even more effectively and immediately.

 The purpose of this document therefore is to organize useful context (in the form of information about threat modeling) and powerful tools (most of which are free) for staying safe, private and informed while Online.
 If a resource mentioned herein does require one to spend money for access, said tool is assuredly both low-cost and high-return.

 ### Quintessentials
 Before diving into the world(s) of Online OpSec, it's important to understand what is at risk; more accurately, it's important to understand what we value.
-We value specific states or conditions.
+We value specific states that encourage human flourishing; those begin safety, privacy and remaining informed.

-The substance of this document can help the individual maintain their safety, privacy and access to information above other states or pursuits.
+The substance of this document can help the individual maintain these conditions above other states or pursuits.
 To help explain, below is an overview of what *safe*, *private* and *informed* mean.

 #### Safe
 To be safe (when referencing [Wikipedia](https://en.wikipedia.org/wiki/Safety)) means to be, "*...protected from harm or other non-desirable outcomes.
 Safety can also refer to the control of recognized hazards in order to achieve an acceptable level of risk.*"